-Since all rates for leptogenesis can be written in terms of finite-temperature correlation functions one can systematically compute higher order of SM corrections, of which there are two types.
+Since all rates for leptogenesis can be written in terms of finite-temperature correlation functions, one can systematically compute higher orders of SM corrections, of which there are two types.
 The first are corrections to the susceptibilities, which are related to the chemical potentials and the asymmetry densities.
 These are relatively simple to compute because they are thermodynamic quantities involving no time dependence.
-The corrections to the susceptibilities already start at order $ g $, and are less than 30\% \cite{Bodeker:2014hqa,Bodeker:2015zda}.
-The occurence of odd powers of the coupling is typical for infrared effects in thermal field theory, and in this case are due to soft Higgs exchange.
-The second type are corrections to spectral functions like in Eq.~(\ref{rhotil}) which are of order $ g^ 2$.
+The corrections to the susceptibilities already start at the order of $ g $, and are less than 30\% \cite{Bodeker:2014hqa,Bodeker:2015zda}.
+The occurrence of odd powers of the coupling is typical for infrared effects in thermal field theory, and in this case they are due to soft Higgs exchange.
+The second type are corrections to spectral functions as in Eq.~(\ref{rhotil}) that are of the order of $ g^ 2$.
 These are more difficult to compute since they are real-time correlation functions.
-For the non-relativistic limit where Eqs.~(\ref{dnNdt}), (\ref{dnLdt}) hold, all rates have been computed at order $ g^ 2 $ in a high-temperature expansion, i.e.~ $ \Gamma _ N $~\cite{Salvio:2011sf,Laine:2011pq} and the washout rate ~\cite{Bodeker:2014hqa}.
-The most interesting one $ \Gamma _ { B-L, N } $, which is responsible for the asymmetry, is also the most difficult one to calculate.
-It is related to the three-point function of the operators appearing in Eq.~(\ref{rhotil}) \cite{Bodeker:2017deo}, rather than the two-point function.
+For the nonrelativistic limit where Eqs.~(\ref{dnNdt}) and (\ref{dnLdt}) hold, all rates have been computed at order $ g^ 2 $ in a high-temperature expansion, i.e., $ \Gamma _ N $ (Salvio, Lodone, and Strumia, 2011; Laine and Schroder, 2012) and the washout rate \cite{Bodeker:2014hqa}.
+The most interesting one $ \Gamma _ { B-L, N } $, which is responsible for the asymmetry, is also the most difficult to calculate.
+It is related to the three-point function of the operators appearing in Eq.~(\ref{rhotil}) \cite{Bodeker:2017deo} rather than the two-point function.
 In the region where the high-temperature expansion is applicable, the corrections are a few percent.
-The NLO production rate was computed in the relativistic regime $ T \sim M _ 1 $ in ~\cite{Laine:2013lka}, and to the washout rate in ~\cite{Bodeker:2014hqa} (see Fig.~\ref{f:nlo}).
+The next-to-leading-order (NLO) production rate was computed in the relativistic regime $ T \sim M _ 1 $ by Laine (2013), and to the washout rate by Bodeker and Laine (2014); see Fig.~\ref{f:nlo}.